-The key emerging risks for the Company relates to how the economy responds to the ongoing uncertainty from the global pandemic as outlined above.
-This has the potential for operational risks materialising in the areas of cyber fraud, people, technology and operational resilience, and where there is reliance on third-party suppliers.
-The Company has developed increased agility and resiliency to ensure the continued support of colleagues and customers to minimise disruption to ways of working whilst managing site contamination issues.
-Additionally the impact on the UK's exit from the EU will continue to be monitored as the new EU and non-EU trading relationships develop.
+The key emerging risks for the Company relates to how the economy recovers from the ongoing uncertainty from the global pandemic as outlined above coupled with the political and economic fall out from the crisis in the Ukraine, leading to inflationary pressures within the UK.
+There continues to be the potential for operational risk to develop in the areas of cyber fraud, people, technology and operational resilience, and where there is reliance on third-party suppliers.
+The Company has developed increased agility and resiliency to ensure the continued support of colleagues and customers.